KaidanIM/Kaidan/README.md

 But if you want to get a client for Sailfish OS _now_, maybe take a look at [Shmoose](https://github.com/geobra/harbour-shmoose), a fork by an earlier developer of Kaidan.

-Kaidan is NOT finished at all and we still have much to do!
+Kaidan is *not* finished yet, so don't expect it working as well as a finished client will do.

 ## Installation